Todd Dunivant: College and amateur

-Playing career
+Club tenure

 Dunivant was the first college senior taken in the 2003 MLS SuperDraft and was selected sixth overall by the San Jose Earthquakes.
 Dunivant started all thirty of the team's games that year, while scoring one goal and six assists, as the Quakes won its second MLS Cup.
 He was traded to Los Angeles Galaxy in 2005 in a four-player deal and played every minute for the Galaxy, as they won the MLS Cup and U.S. Open Cup double.^{[1]} Dunivant was eventually traded to the New York Red Bulls, where he made twenty-two appearances during the 2006–07 seasons.

 Dunivant was acquired by expansion side Toronto FC on June 27, 2007, in a trade for Kevin Goldthwaite.
 Dunivant played 18 games for Toronto in his first season, all of them starts.
 Dunivant was traded back to the Los Angeles Galaxy on February 3, 2009, in exchange for allocation money.
 He spent seven more seasons with the Galaxy, collecting 3 more MLS Cups (2011, 2012, 2014), 2 supporter shields (2010, 2011).

 Dunivant retired from soccer at the end of the 2015 MLS season with 25 MLS Playoff appearances, 5 MLS Cup Championships (second most all-time), a 2011 Best XI Selection and a 4x Humanitarian of the Year Recipient.^{[2]} Those accomplishments suggest that Dunivant "was arguably the best left fullback in the league during his career - certainly one of the most consistent players in MLS."

+International appearances

 Dunivant got his first cap for the United States national team on January 29, 2006, against Norway where he recorded 2 assists.
 He then started in a 3–2 victory over Japan on February 11, 2006.

+Front office career

+In 2011, prior to his retirement from playing, Dunivant was elected to the MLS Players Association executive board, where he served for five years.

+Dunivant joined SF Deltas as director of soccer operations and business development for their sole season in the revived NASL.
+Despite off-the-field challenges, including poor attendance and a lack of experienced ownership, the team eventually won the 2017 NASL championship, in the club's sole year of existence, and the league's final one to date.

+In 2018, Dunivant joined Sacramento Republic FC as general manager, in the USL Championship, and was promoted to president and g.m. in 2021.
+His tenure at Republic FC was marked by success, including regular playoff competition, groundbreaking on a new stadium, a conference championship in 2023, and the club's appearance in the 2022 U.S. Open Cup final.

+Beginning in 2026, Dunivant will be the new sporting director of New York City FC.